Director | Sherri Davis

 In 2017, Georgia Academy of Dance & the Performing Arts was named Small Business of the Year in the Employer Category from the Newnan-Coweta Chamber of Commerce.
 In 2015, Georgia Academy of Dance & the Performing Arts was listed among the nominees for Small Business of the Year for Fayette County.

-In 2018, Georgia Dance Theatre, performing company of Georgia Academy of Dance & the Performing Arts, received a $10,000 grant from the Georgia Council of the Arts for its excellence in the arts, arts education and arts presentation in the communities that we serve.
+Georgia Dance Theatre, performing company of Georgia Academy of Dance & the Performing Arts, has continued to receive commendations from the Georgia Council of the Arts, the National Endowment for the Arts, and the Governors Office of Georgia for its excellence in the arts, arts education and arts presentation in the communities that we serve.
+The Georgia Council of the Arts has also commended the Founder/Artistic Director Sherri Davis for her leadership to the community and experience in the Arts.